webiny/webiny-examples/headless-cms/field-encryption/extensions/fieldEncryption/README.md

 })
 ```

 As we can see, in the plugin, via the `usesEncryption` function, we're first ensuring that we only apply encryption to a specific model and field ID.
-In this case, we're only doing it for the `sku` field of the `product` content model entries.
+In this case, we're only doing it for the `productSku` field of the `product` content model entries.

 When it comes to actual encryption/decryption, this is something that needs to be still implemented (this example just provides an overview how to do it).